nevermined-io/sdk-py/README.md

 ## Features

-Squid-py include the methods to make easy the connection with contracts deployed in different networks.
+Sdk-py include the methods to make easy the connection with contracts deployed in different networks.
 This repository include also the methods to encrypt and decrypt information using the Parity Secret Store.

 ## Prerequisites